kksharma1618/svncherrypicker/README.md

 svncp merge
 ```
 Which will print the svn merge command using source/destination setting from current session and revisions from saved bucket.
-I will then copy that command and run it to merge.
+I will then copy and run that command in destination working directory to merge.